CRImier/MyKiCad/Laptop mods/nvme_ae_to_m/README.md

 to tap into any of the M.2 socket pins connected to the A+E pads.
 Use them wisely!

 USB header pinout is silkscreened on the board's bottom layer.
-This board is untested and there's no guarantees of fitness.

 - PCB size: 22*16,42
 - Layer count: 2